 My father realized that it couldn’t go on like that, so he dug a tiny hole under the shed on his allotment and put in a hidden trap door.
 The two Huberts lived down there in this narrow space for almost three quarters of a year, without any light during the daytime.
 I would put on my Hitlerjugend uniform as a disguise and cycle to the allotment to bring them food.
 But slowly this was noticed.
 One night Leo Hubert came to my father in our flat and said: “We can’t go on like this or they’ll take you away too.
 I can’t take the responsibility for that”.

 And then the Huberts went back to live with other Jews.

 Shortly afterwards our grandmother from Cronheim visited us and in the early evening I took a picture of our grandma with our two friends.
 That was the last one.

-In 1942 Hedwig and Leo Hubert were deported from Kriegshaber to the extermination camp in Piaski.
-They never returned.
+The survivors of the Hubert family believed for years that Hedwig and Leo Hubert were deported from Kriegshaber to the extermination camp in Piaski in 1942 and murdered there.

 After the war both children searched for their parents but couldn’t trace them.
 Emmy married David Mogilensky and lives in Baltimore.
 Selmar also lives with his wife in the States.